 Use best fit - float all parameters, allowing the fit algorithm to automatically fit any value.

 Lock fit parameters (shown above)- gives you the ability to define a set of parameters that uniformly applied across all curves in the protocol.
 The curve fitter will optimize the parameters as usual, except it will enforce the ranges you have specified.
 You can restrict parameters to a range, but allow them to float within that range.
 You can define an explicit range (“from”), or a lower (“≥”) or upper (“≤”) bound of each of the three curve fit parameters, in addition to the existing exact number (“=”) option.
 For example, if you would like all curves in your inhibition assay to have a positive slope, you can set the Hill slope to be ≥ 0.
+Alternatively, if you wish to fit your dose response curve using the three parameter equation, you will want to set the Hill slope to be = 1, thereby fixing the Hill slope using the standard slope model.

 Fit validation: Activity Threshold